UST-MICO/docs/tutorials/01-add-a-service.rst

 ..
 TODO insert picture of promote service dialog

-On the right side you can find a button to :guilabel:`Edit` the service and Buttons to add :term:`service interfaces <service interface>` :guilabel:`Provides` and to add dependencies :guilabel:`Dependees` to this service.
+On the right side you can find a button to :guilabel:`Edit` the service and Buttons to add :term:`service interfaces <Service Interface>` :guilabel:`Provides` and to add dependencies :guilabel:`Dependees` to this service.

 .. figure:: images/service-detail-edit.*
    :name: service-detail-edit